polterguy/phosphorusfive/README.md

 ## Installation

-[]Read about installation here](https://github.com/polterguy/phosphorusfive/releases).
+[Read about installation here](https://github.com/polterguy/phosphorusfive/releases).
 Basically, it allows you to install it either locally, running its code version through e.g. Visual Studio, or installing the binary release on for instance a Linux/Ubuntu server.
 The default source installation has no dependencies besides .Net/Mono, unless you want to install additional _"apps"_ through its Bazar.